 Susannah is recognised as having a strategic, pragmatic and commercial approach by her clients who come from a range of sectors including financial services, private equity, insurance, professional services, Fin Tech, design, fashion and recruitment.

 Susannah is a member of the Firm’s Technology Group, Retail and Fashion Group and Recruitment Services Group and advises on start-up and scale-up issues for companies.
-Susannah is also a member of the Employment Lawyers’ Association and a board member of Cosmetic Executive Women. .
+Susannah is also a member of the Employment Lawyers’ Association, the Association of Partnership Practitioners, and a board member of Cosmetic Executive Women.

 Susannah undertakes regular pro-bono work.
 She represented the Jewish Labour Movement in relation to the referral of the Labour Party to the Equality and Human Rights Commission on issues of antisemitism.
 Susannah also advised the Criminal Bar Association in respect of the Equality Act issues arising out of the proposed extended operating hours.
 She also acted for the family of Siham Hamud in connection with the legal proceedings threatened by her school following her refusal to comply with the school's uniform policy on the grounds of her religious belief.